echov4/cronical/README.md

 You can also set a custom domain in Cloudflare Pages settings for free.

 > [!NOTE]
-> When using Cloudflare Pages, the calendar will deploy twice on each cron change: once immediately when you push the device file, and again after GitHub Actions regenerates `calendar.ics`.
+> When using Cloudflare Pages with `use_github_actions = true`, the calendar will deploy twice on each cron change: once immediately when you push the device file, and again after GitHub Actions regenerates `calendar.ics`.
 The second deploy is the one that reflects the updated calendar.
 This is expected behaviour.

 ---